Transverse fluctuations control the assembly of semiflexible filaments

 Our numerical simulations reveal that our mechanism does not give rise to widespread filament alignment, and that it is surprisingly robust to molecular crowding and excluded volume interactions.
-One could indeed naively expect excluded volume effects to significantly slow down network assembly when $L$ becomes comparable with the mesh size $\xi = (cb)^{-1/2}$, as would be the case for diffusion in a suspension of rigid rods \cite{doi1988theory}.
+One could indeed naively expect excluded volume effects to significantly slow down network assembly when $L$ becomes comparable with the mesh size $\xi \approx (cb)^{-1/2}$, as would be the case for diffusion in a suspension of rigid rods \cite{doi1988theory}.
 For a filament volume fraction $c=10^{-2}$ ($c=10^{-1}$), this would lead to significant excluded volume effects for filaments comprising more than $\approx 10$ ($3$) monomers.
 By contrast, our theory accurately describes the simulated assembly dynamics well beyond these thresholds.
 This suggests that small-scale end fluctuations remain unhindered by neighboring filaments even in situations where the filament center-of-mass diffusion is largely inhibited, allowing the filaments to keep on annealing.
-These unhindered fluctuations are evidenced by the preservation of the $x(t)\propto t^{3/8}$ scaling for the filament end displacement even in the presence of excluded volume interactions \cite{lang2018disentangling} (Supplementary Information).
-This implies that filament assembly continues unabated into the $L>\xi$, ``entangled network'' regime of the semiflexible filament solution, where its short-term elastic modulus and its viscoelastic relaxation time both quickly increase with increasing filament length~\cite{Broedersz:2014}.
+These unhindered fluctuations are evidenced by the preservation of the $x(t)\propto t^{3/8}$ scaling for the filament end displacement even in the presence of excluded volume interactions \cite{lang2018disentangling} (Supplementary Material).
+This implies that filament assembly continues unabated into the $L>\xi$, ``entangled network'' regime of the semiflexible filament solution, where its short-term elastic modulus and its viscoelastic relaxation time both quickly increase with increasing filament length~\cite{broedersz2014modeling}.
 In cells, typical values of $\xi$ range roughly between $100$ and $500 \ \text{nm}$ \cite{sivaramakrishnan2008micromechanical,bekker2017optimized}.
 This corresponds to reduced concentrations $c$ between $10^{-2}$ and $0.25$ for vimentin ($b\simeq 50\,\text{nm}$).
 This is enough to strongly suppress the filaments' center-of-mass diffusion but not our fluctuations-driven mechanism, implying even larger speed-up ratios than estimated above.
-Our estimates thus suggest that the mechanism described here may be crucial in allowing the cell to quickly assemble cytoskeletal structures in response to external stimuli.
-Beyond questions of time scales, these considerations may shift the balance between filament growth and, \emph{e.g.}, the build-up of entanglements during nonequilibrium cytoskeletal self-assembly, and thus have a profound impact on dictating the very structure and mechanics of cytoskeletal networks.
+The robustness of our assembly mechanism at high concentrations also justifies \textit{a posteriori} neglecting hydrodynamic interactions, as these will be partially screened in concentrated systems~\cite{doi1988theory}.
+Moreover, even in the dilute regime these interactions only lead to a logarithmic correction to the $x(t)\propto t^{3/8}$ scaling~\cite{granek1997semiflexible,nikoubashman2016dynamics} and we thus do not expect them to significantly alter our predictions.
+Finally, in our simulations we have considered irreversible bonds and a finite monomer supply.
+However, knowledge of the annealing rate allows in principle to describe the assembly kinetics also in the presence of severing~\cite{hookway2015microtubule} (if the severing mechanism is known) or equilibrium fragmentation~\cite{tran2022fragmentation}.
+Moreover, our assembly mechanism is robust with respect to the replenishment of monomers, which can be a relevant process in living cells (Supplementary Material).